upyesp/upyesp.org/content/posts/Windows-Terminal-Colour/index.md

 The [Nerd Fonts](https://www.nerdfonts.com/) project is an excellent source for such fonts.
 There are many, for example "Caskaydia Cove Nerd Font".

-Download a font, install it - choosing "INSTALL FOR ALL USERS" and configure PowerShell to use it.
+Download a font, install it - choosing "INSTALL FOR ALL USERS" and configure the terminal app to use the new font.

 ## Install Terminal-Icons